Here’s a little theory and philosophy for the day:

 What do women want?

 Very often, what we find is that “bad men” are the best seducers.
 The best.
-They aren’t on the moral fringes of the marketplace, they are on the throne, in the center.
+Bad men aren’t on the moral fringes of the marketplace, they are on the throne, in the center.

 One reason for that is that women want bad, dangerous men.